kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 1. The prime objective of the experiment is to find sum of digits of a number entered by user
 2. To identify Logic required for finding the output
 3. To Describe Logic in terms of c Programming construct
-4. To calcu;ate the sum expected
+4. To be able to apply formulas required to get output

 #### 2.3 Set the Pathway Activities:
 1. Click on the button “Start the simulator”.
 It takes to simulation screen.